ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/04-singularity-files.md

 You will sometimes need to bind additional host system directories into a container you are using over and above those bound by default.
 For example:

-- There may be a shared dataset in a shard location that you need access to in the container
+- There may be a shared dataset in a shared location that you need access to in the container
-- You may require executables and software libraries in the container
+- You may require access, within the running container, to additional executables and software libraries stored on the host system

 The `-B` option to the `singularity` command is used to specify additonal binds.
 For example, to bind the `/work/z19/shared` directory into a container you could use (note this directory is unlikely to exist on the host system you are using so you'll need to test this using a different directory):